ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 ## Create user roles on AWS IAM {#github_hosted1}
-The following AWS account requirements are needed to run VHT-AMI action.
+The following AWS account requirements are needed to run VHT-AMI action:

-1. ### Create PassRole policy for VHT-AMI
+**1. Create PassRole policy for VHT-AMI**

 You need to create a PassRole IAM policy to be attached to our IAM User with the following content.
 You can name it `vht-passrole`.
 ```json